October 27th, 2011

 Dear Credit Karma,

 When items “fall off” of your credit report, how long does it take to reflect on your score?
-How many points will each account falling off raise your score?
+How will accounts falling off improve your credit health?

 Determining how long it will take between an item “falling off” your credit report and its impact on your credit score is difficult to say because your credit score won’t necessarily improve due to one item “falling off”.
 There is no guarantee it will reflect immediately, if at all, on your credit score.
 First of all, your credit score is calculated according to a complex algorithm involving all components of your credit report.
 Your credit score will improve relative to your entire credit report, and not just one item “falling off”.
 Secondly, the impact of one item “falling off” may only have a slight point improvement on your score.
 Different credit actions vary in their damage points to credit scores, so an old bankruptcy would be a bigger weight off your credit report than a debt settlement.
 But the longer an item remains on a credit report, the less damage it has on your credit score over time; thus, it is hard to say just how much your credit score will benefit once an item is wiped off your report.
 The best thing to do is to monitor your credit report and credit score to keep a tab on any changes that happen.